 Since I was not excited to be outdoors working during the recent deep freeze, I used the time to design this cupboard.

-I designed spaces in the cupboard for: keys, incoming and outgoing mail, bills to be paid, a few books, the modem, a landline phone, a box of tissues, a charging station, and office supplies (pens, pencils, scissors, rulers, clips, rubber bands, pencil sharpener, stapler, tape dispenser, stamps, post-its, note paper).
+I designed spaces in the cupboard for: keys, incoming and outgoing mail, bills to be paid, a few books, the router, a landline phone, a box of tissues, a charging station, and office supplies (pens, pencils, scissors, rulers, clips, rubber bands, pencil sharpener, stapler, tape dispenser, stamps, post-its, note paper).
 The cupboard will be attached to the wall about 15 inches above the floor so a wooden waste bin can sit underneath it against the wall.